Divis and the Black Mountain

 Leave M1 at Junction 2.
 Take the A55 (outer ring), signed Falls.
 Go straight across the first two roundabouts.
 From dual carriageway, turn left onto Upper Springfield Road.
 Continue for about 2.5 miles, shortly after the national speed limit sign, turn right onto Divis Road (brown signpost) (Google streetview) .
 Car park is 0.5 miles on the left hand side

-Private Taxis will charge about £9 to £10 to bring visitors to Divis and Black Mountain from Belfast city centre
+Private Taxis can bring visitors to Divis and Black Mountain from Belfast city centre

 Open access year round.
 Keep dogs on leads around cattle